Use FreeBSD boot code for installation images

 I'm currently working on cleaning up the boot2 changes.

-#5 Updated by Benno Rice over 1 year ago
+#5 Updated by Benno Rice almost 2 years ago

 So after trying many times to come up with a way to improve the sanity of the boot code without blowing the 8KB limit for MBR/BSD boot code I've given up and have just copied stand/i386/boot2/boot2.c to stand/i386/boot2/isoboot2.c and done it that way.